p0t4t0sandwich/ExampleTaterLibPlugin/README.md

 ## How to use

-1. Refactor each `com.exmaple.pluginname.platform` package to your desired package name
+1. Refactor each `com.exmaple.pluginname.{platform}` package to your desired package name
-2. Refactor each `com.exmaple.pluginname.common.*Example*.java` class to your desired plugin name
+2. Refactor each `com.exmaple.pluginname.*Example*.java` class to your desired plugin name
-3. Edit the `com.exmaple.pluginname.common.Example$Constants` file and fill in all the variables
+3. Edit the `com.exmaple.pluginname.Example$Constants` file and fill in all the variables
 4. Edit the main `gradle.properties` file and fill in all the variables
 5. Edit the variables in `./build.sh` to match